EnableX/Multiparty-Video-Conference-Open-Source-NodeJS-Heroku-Application/README.md

 ## 1. Important!

-When developing a Client Application with EnxRtc.js make sure to include the updated EnxRtc.js polyfills from https://developer.enablex.io/video-api/client-api/web-toolkit/ for RTCPeerConnection and getUserMedia.
+When developing a Client Application with EnxRtc.js ( present in client/js ), make sure to replace the old EnxRtc.js with updated EnxRtc.js polyfills from https://developer.enablex.io/video-api/client-api/web-toolkit/ for RTCPeerConnection and getUserMedia.
 Otherwise your application will not work in web browsers.

 ## 2. Trial